named-data/NFD/docs/INSTALL.rst

 Later, you can stop NFD with ``nfd-stop`` or by simply killing the ``nfd`` process.

-If you have installed NFD using a package manager, you can start and stop NFD service using the operating system's service manager (such as Upstart, systemd, or launchd).
+If you have installed NFD using a package manager, you can start and stop NFD service using the operating system's service manager (such as Upstart, systemd, or launchd) or using "Automatically start NFD" option in NDN Control Center app.

 Connecting to remote NFDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~